coders-school/multithreading/module2/00_intro.en.md

-## Let's get to know each other better
+## Let's get to know each other

 * Have you been to thread training?
-* One of the most interesting things about the pre-bag with Cpp Core Guidelines?
+* One of the most interesting things from Cpp Core Guidelines pre-work?

 ___
 <!-- .slide: data-background="img/lukasz.jpg" -->